nemac/geogaddi/README.md

 Therefore, it usually makes the most sense to have date (or something equally meaningful) output in the first column.

-###Working with AWS S3
+###Integrating with AWS S3
-Some things to note to get this to work correctly with S3.
+Some things to note when integrating with S3.

 ####Integrator permissions
 1. Set up the credentials as [described here](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-setup.html).